mongodb/laravel-mongodb/docs/query-builder.md

 $user->push('items', ['hat', 'jeans']);
 ```

-To add an array to the items array.
+To add an array to the messages array.

 ```php
 DB::collection('users')